brew-guy/udacity-ml-intro-scholarship/notes.md

 **Bagging:** **B**ootstrap **agg**regat**ing**.

-**Boosting:** E.g. AdaBoost.
+**Boosting:** E.g. AdaBoost (adaptive boosting).
 Punishes more for misclassified values on each run of the weak learners.
 Ensemble learners together in a way that allows those that perform best in certain areas to create the largest impact.

 **Bias:** When a model has high bias, this means that means it doesn't do a good job of bending to the data.
 An example of an algorithm that usually has high bias is linear regression.
 Even with completely different datasets, we end up with the same line fit to the data.
 When models have high bias, this is bad.